gggliuye/cvx_learning/docs/ProximalAlgorithms/Applications.rst

 take the form of a pojection onto the feasible set, by take the average of the local solutions :math:`x^{(k)}`.

 Example code could be found `here <http://stanford.edu/~boyd/papers/prox_algs/control.html>`_.
+ADMM and CVX method solved in similar amount of time, while we should notice that in ADMM, the updates of variables could be processed in parallex.